 OFS Advisor capitalizes on the deal origination and sourcing, underwriting, due diligence, investment structuring, execution, portfolio management and monitoring experience of OFS's professionals.
 The senior investment team of OFS, including Bilal Rashid, Jeff Cerny, Glen Ostrander and Kenneth A. Brown (collectively, the "Senior Investment Team"), provides services to OFS Advisor.
 These professionals have developed a broad network of contacts within the investment community, averaging over 20 years of investing experience, including structuring and investing in CLOs, as well as investing in assets that will constitute the underlying assets held by the CLOs in which we will invest.
-See "Management" for additional information regarding our portfolio managers.
+See "Item 8.
+Portfolio Managers of Closed-End Management Investment Companies" in our most recent Annual Report on Form N-CSR and in our most recent Semi-Annual Report on Form N-CSR for additional information regarding our portfolio managers.